 More examples of untrustworthy, scam websites are "$1000 Bank of America Gift Card", "Amazon Loyalty Program" and "You've Made The 9.68-Billionth Search".
-It is common that such pages are designed to trick visitors into thinking that they can win some prize, money and/or receive something else for free if they will provide some information.
-As a rule, they are asked for personal, sensitive information and do not receive anything in return.
+Commonly, these pages attempt to trick visitors into believing that they can win a prize or money and/or receive something else free of charge, if they provide certain information.

 The appearance of Cash App pop-up scam (GIF):

 Step 2: Are you on an Apple or Android?